Scania Truck Driving Simulator: Gameplay

 The game allows players to drive a licensed Scania PRT-range heavy-duty truck under five different game modes.
 The Driver License mode features various driving trials such as parking and manoeuvring with a standard trailer, which allows players to enhance their basic truck-driving skills.
 The Competition mode highly simulated Scania's Young European Truck Driver championship, where players can virtually participate in the competition by levels.
 The Dangerous Drives mode offers multiple scenarios to test players' abilities to drive a truck, ranging from driving through cliffs to reversing free of parking lots with a trailer.
-The Freeform Driving mode provides players with two sizable maps — one is the Scania proving grounds of Södertälje, the other is a fictional European city — both allowing players to enjoy ETS-2-liked deliver journeys.
+The Freeform Driving mode provides players with two sizable maps — one is the Scania proving grounds of Södertälje, and the other is a fictional European city — both allowing players to enjoy ETS-2-liked deliver journeys.
 Time Reaction Test mode is designed to test players' reactions when they are in emergencies in four different scenarios.
-The game also contains several video clips and photos featuring with the success of Scania in all kinds of fields.
+The game also contains several video clips and photos featuring the success of Scania in all kinds of fields.